From Moriah to the Morel

 What the documentary record shows:

-- Eleven attested linguistic layers carry the m-r sound in association with death, the sea, bitterness, sacred substances, and the frontier: Sumerian, Akkadian, Egyptian, Sanskrit, Hebrew, Greek, Latin, Celtic, Germanic, Norman, modern English
+- Thirteen attested linguistic layers carry the m-r sound in association with death, the sea, bitterness, sacred substances, and the frontier: Sumerian, Akkadian, Egyptian, Sanskrit, Hebrew, Greek, Latin, Celtic, Germanic, Slavic, Norman, modern English, Andean (Quechua-Aymara)

 - Three civilisations — Hebrew, Egyptian, Hindu — name their most sacred mountain with the m-r sound, despite sharing no genetic linguistic relationship